Clique number of tournaments: -bounded classes of tournaments

-We are now ready to conclude.
-Consider the colouring of $V(T_S)$ obtained in the first step of the proof and extend it to $V(T)$ by assigning to the vertices of each $T_b$ for $b$ big a valid dicoulouring using at most $g(w)$ colours (remember that we showed that $\dic(T_b)\leq g(w)$).
-We claim that this defines a valid dicolouring of $T$.
+We claim that this defines a valid dicolouring of $D$.
 Assume by contradiction that there exists a monochromatic directed cycle and let $C$ be a minimal such cycle.
-Since for a fixed $x\in V(X)$, any two vertices in $V(T_x)$ share the same adjacency relation with each vertex of $V(T) \setminus V(T_x)$, the minimality of $C$ implies that $C$ contains at most one vertex of $V(T_x)$ for any $x \in V(X)$, for otherwise $C$ would be entirely included into some $T_x$, which is not possible since the colouring is valid dicolouring on each digraph $T_x$.
-Now define $C'$ to be the directed cycle obtained from $C$ by replacing each vertex belonging to $V(T_b)$ for some $b \in B$ by the vertex $m_b$.
-Since $C'$ is a directed cycle, it must contain some backward arc, i.e. some arc $uv$ with $v\prec u$.
-Since $u$ and $v$ do not belong to the same $T_x$, and because of the property of the vertices $m_b$ proven in the previous paragraph, both vertices $u$ and $v$ belong to $T_S$.
-But then they are vertices of $C$ and the arc $uv$ is thus monochromatic and backward, which contradicts the property of the colouring of $T_S$ established in the first step of the proof. \end{proof}
+Since for a fixed $x\in V(X)$, any two vertices in $V(D_x)$ share the same adjacency relation with each vertex of $V(D) \setminus V(D_x)$, the minimality of $C$ implies that $C$ contains at most one vertex of $V(D_x)$ for any $x \in V(X)$, for otherwise $C$ would be entirely included into some $D_x$, which is not possible since the colouring is a valid dicolouring on each digraph $D_x$.
+Now define $C'$ to be the directed cycle obtained from $C$ by replacing each vertex belonging to $V(D_b)$ for some $b \in B$ by the vertex $m_b$.
+Since $C'$ is a directed cycle, it must contain some backward arc of $(D, \prec)$, i.e. some arc $uv$ with $v\prec u$.
+Since $u$ and $v$ do not belong to the same $D_x$, by Claim~\ref{clm:m_b}, both vertices $u$ and $v$ belong to $D_S$.
+But then they are vertices of $C$ and the arc $uv$ is thus monochromatic and backward, which contradicts the additional property of the dicolouring of $D_S$ established in the first step of the proof. \end{proof}